 Coffee Nation was the leading self-serve gourmet coffee company supplying the public through retail and forecourt partners such as Tesco, Moto, Sainsbury and Welcome Break across over 400 locations across the UK.

 Milestone Capital backed the secondary management buy-out of Coffee Nation in March 2008 with Investec Growth & Acquisition Finance providing the mezzanine finance.
-Mike Tait was brought in as chairman and an investor in the business.
+Michael Tait was brought in as chairman and an investor in the business.

 Mike worked closely with talented management, Scott Martin CEO and Simon Vardigans CFO on a new strategy for Coffee Nation that would see dramatic changes to the R&D programme and expansion into new markets.